nasrin256/live-caller-id-lookup-example/README.md

   <img alt="Overview of the Live Caller ID Lookup" src="https://github.com/apple/pir-service-example/raw/main/Sources/PIRService/PIRService.docc/Resources/overview@2x.png">
 </picture>

+[NEURLFilter](https://developer.apple.com/documentation/networkextension/neurlfiltermanager) is a new feature for iOS and MacOS that allows the system to communicate with a third party service to privately check if a requested URL should be allowed or not.
+This allows your app to implement URL filtering in a privacy preserving manner.

-This repository provides a functional server backend to test the Live Caller ID Lookup feature.
+This repository provides a functional server backend to test the Live Caller ID Lookup and NEURLFilter features.

 > [!WARNING]
 > While functional, this is just an example service and should not be run in production.